Solo: A Star Wars Story: Critical response

 Writing for Rolling Stone, Peter Travers gave the film 2.5 stars out of 4, complimenting the cast but criticizing the lack of creativity, saying, "somehow Han Solo—the roguish Star Wars hellion famous for breaking all the rules—finds himself in a feel-good movie that doesn't break any."
 A. O. Scott of The New York Times said, "It doesn't take itself too seriously, but it also holds whatever irreverent, anarchic impulses it might possess in careful check."
 He noted that it is "a curiously low-stakes blockbuster, in effect a filmed Wikipedia page".
 Michael Rechtshaffen of The Hollywood Reporter praised the cast and production values but felt the film as a whole felt too safe, writing, "while Ehrenreich's Solo proves adept at maneuvering the Millennium Falcon out of some tight spots, the picture itself follows a safely predictable course.
 Missing here are the sort of plot-related or visual curveballs thrown by Rian Johnson's The Last Jedi or Gareth Edwards with Rogue One."

 Particular praise was pointed towards Glover's performance as Lando Calrissian.
 USA Today asserted that Glover's Calrissian "outshone and outswaggered" the title character of Solo.
 TheWrap compared Glover to Cary Grant, proclaiming "Glover sweeps this film off its feet."
 While also praising the rest of the cast, Stephanie Zacharek of Time singled Glover out particularly, highlighting his "unruly, charismatic elegance."

 Ron Howard said that original Han Solo actor Harrison Ford saw the film twice and spoke positively about it and Ehrenreich's performance.
 In a joint interview with Ehrenreich to promote the film, Ford called the film "spectacular" and said that he "couldn't be happier" with Ehrenreich's performance.
 Billy Dee Williams was more critical of the film, particularly due to the direction of Calrissian: "I think that the reason they didn't have the success they could have had, [is] because they were going for something that was topical, instead of an adventure that's far beyond those questions.
 If you're talking about this huge, incredible story, why lock yourself into this tiny moment between a character like Lando and his robot friend?"
 In other interviews, he complimented other aspects of the film, including Glover's perceptions of Lando's gender fluidity: "That kid is brilliant!"
+In a 2026 interview, Kathleen Kennedy said she regretted doing the film three years after Han Solo died in The Force Awakens.